hgop/syllabus-2022/assignments/week-03/day-12/README.md

 ```
 cypress <- this folder contains the e2e test definition
 ```
-Add this json file in root as `cypress.json`:
+Add this json file to the root of the client folder `cypress.json`:
 ```
 {
     "baseUrl": "http://connect4.{{YOUR_TEAM}}.hgopteam.com",